Thursday, August 27, 2020

 BOOM!
 BOOM!
 BOOM!

 At 2:30 p.m. on March 16, 1864, a series of major explosions at the C.D.
 Leet & Co. cartridge factory on Market Street reverberated in town, not far from the national armory that supplied the U.S. Army with thousands of Springfield muskets and other weaponry.
-Twenty-three women and girls and 24 men were employed by Leet's, which made metallic cartridges for Joslyn and Spencer carbines and other weapons.
+Leet's employed 23 women and girls and 24 men for the production of metallic cartridges for Joslyn and Spencer carbines and other weapons.

-Small explosions and accidents were common at the three-story factory leased by 40-year-old Charles Dwight Leet.
-A week or two earlier, Atwood -- as others also had recently -- quit his job there because he dreaded the potential for something much worse.
-Perhaps he was pushed over the edge by an accident at Leet’s factory the previous month, when roughly a half-pound of gunpowder blew up, frightening more than a dozen female employees, burning five of them, and filling a room with smoke.
+Small explosions and accidents often occurred at the three-story factory leased by 40-year-old Charles Dwight Leet.
+A week or two earlier, Atwood quit his job, as others also had recently, because he dreaded the potential for disaster.
+Perhaps the accident at Leet’s factory the previous month pushed him over the edge.
+That day, roughly a half-pound of gunpowder blew up, frightening more than a dozen female employees, burning five of them and filling a room with smoke.

-But that accident paled when compared with this disaster, which underscored dangers faced by ammunition workers on the home front.
-The final death toll was nine -- four in the explosions and subsequent fire that dreadful day, five afterward.
+But that accident paled in comparison with this tragedy, which underscored dangers faced by ammunition workers on the home front.
+The final death toll reached nine — four in the explosions and subsequent fire, five afterward.
 Nearly a dozen suffered injuries.

-A coroner's jury of inquest was convened the next day to begin investigating what caused the catastrophe -- the second such disaster at a Civil War munition factory in a little more than a year.
-On March 13, 1863, more than 40 female workers were killed in an explosion at a Confederate arsenal on Brown’s Island in Richmond.
-More than 130 workers, mostly female, were killed in explosions the year before at the Allegheny Arsenal near Pittsburgh, an arsenal in Jackson, Miss, and a fireworks-turned-cartridge factory in Philadelphia.
+The next day, officials convened a coroner's inquest to determine what caused the catastrophe — the second such disaster at a Civil War munition factory in a little more than a year.
+On March 13, 1863, more than 40 female workers died in an explosion at a Confederate arsenal on Brown’s Island in Richmond.
+More than 130 workers, mostly female, died in explosions the year before at the Allegheny Arsenal near Pittsburgh, an arsenal in Jackson, Miss., and a fireworks-turned-cartridge factory in Philadelphia.

 A label for metallic Spencer carbine cartridges made at the C.D.
 Leet factory in Springfield, Mass.